-ECB Greenlights Next Stage Of Digital Euro Project
+ECB greenlights next stage of digital euro project

-(MENAFN- Khaleej Times) The European Central Bank moved closer to creating a "digital euro" on Wednesday by greenlighting the next stage in the project, even as questions persist about the potential benefits and risks.
+The European Central Bank moved closer to creating a "digital euro" Wednesday by greenlighting the next stage in the project, even as questions persist about the potential benefits and risks.

-The ECB's governing council has agreed to launch a two-year "preparation phase" from November, the bank said in a statement.

-The final decision on launching a virtual currency had not yet been made, it stressed.
+The ECB's governing council has agreed to launch a two-year "preparation phase" from November, the bank said in a statement, while stressing that the final decision on launching a virtual currency had not yet been made.

-"We need to prepare our currency for the future," said ECB president Christine Lagarde.

-A digital euro, she said, "would coexist alongside physical cash, which will always be available, leaving no one behind".
+"We need to prepare our currency for the future," said ECB president Christine Lagarde, adding that a digital euro would "coexist alongside physical cash" while "leaving no one behind".

 From China to the United States, Jamaica to Japan, more than 100 central banks worldwide are exploring or preparing to put in place digital currencies as electronic payments grow, changing the way people spend their money.

-A digital euro would be an electronic version of euro notes and coins, issued by the ECB.
-Payments could be made online or offline via smartphone app or by card.
+A digital euro would be an electronic version of euro notes and coins, issued by the ECB and held in a digital wallet.

-"We envisage a digital euro as a digital form of cash that can be used for all digital payments, free of charge, and that meets the highest privacy standards," Lagarde said in the statement.
+"We envisage a digital euro as a digital form of cash that can be used for all digital payments, free of charge, and that meets the highest privacy standards," Lagarde said.

 Central bank-backed digital currencies (CBDCs) have been touted as a risk-free alternative to private, highly volatile cryptocurrencies like Bitcoin which have seen a rise in popularity in recent years.